Song to Self: Background

 An extended version of Song To Self, which features a middle 8 and an additional chorus, is included on the 7" vinyl pressing.
 The music video for the song depicts singer Fran Healy emphasising the theme of loneliness in the lyrics of the song.
 The video received heavy airplay in Mexico, especially on VH1 Latin America.
+The song has been described by Female First as a "laid back" track, claiming that if the song was any more laid back "it would be on its back", claiming that it is ample background music but requires for "oomph" for it to stand out as a single release.